Ahmedredamohamed2022/Manual_Lab/docs/source/xray4ldo.rst

      - (ppm/C)

-* Mismatch and process analysis for loop gain, gain bandwidth product, and phase margin are considered as shown in Figure 4.
+* Mismatch and process analysis for loop gain, gain bandwidth product, and phase margin are considered as shown in Figure 4 and 5.

 .. figure:: /images/fig4ldo.png